-There are two ways we want to hear about your experience.
-We use the WFI-EZ and a Member Satisfaction Survey.
+There are several ways that you can share your experience in the HFWA program with us.
 Families and youth will be asked to complete a very important survey for High Fidelity Wraparound called the Wraparound Fidelity Index (or "WFI-EZ").
 This survey asks about your experience and satisfaction with the High Fidelity Wraparound process and if the principles of High Fidelity Wraparound are being used correctly in providing services to your youth and family.
 Members of your High Fidelity Wraparound team will be asked to take the survey also.

 There is no right or wrong answer to the questions.
-Your personal information is kept private.
-The results of the WFI-EZ help High Fidelity Wraparound providers, the Wyoming Care Management Entity and the Wyoming Department of Health make improvements to High Fidelity Wraparound.
-A report on the findings is sent to the Wyoming Department of Health.
+The results of the WFI-EZ Survey help High Fidelity Wraparound providers, the Wyoming Care Management Entity, and the Wyoming Department of Health make improvements to High Fidelity Wraparound.
 Magellan and the State of Wyoming have high standards when it comes to working with families.
 Participation in these surveys allows us to gauge the helpfulness of the process and make positive changes to help families.